pudo/pudo.org/blog/_posts/2015-05-21-data-standards.md

   by different sources.

 * The **economics of standardization always work out**.
-This is true even when to date, nobody has been using the data (they will be able to do that more effectively now).
+This is true even when to date, nobody has been using the data.
+They will be able to do that more effectively now.
 When evaluating gains, think about Nairobi startups, not your own organisation.

 * Your committee is the **centre of the known universe**.
 It is your duty to